 “Excessive and lustful kissing, lustful embraces, suggestive postures and gestures, are not to be shown,” Section II of the Code stated.

-Thankfully, director Gregory La Cava and executive producer David O. Selznick kicked this dictum to the curb in the college-based drama THE AGE OF CONSENT, perhaps the hottest and most sexually honest black and white film I have ever seen.
+Thankfully, director Gregory La Cava and executive producer David O. Selznick kicked this dictum to the curb in the college-based drama THE AGE OF CONSENT, perhaps the hottest and most sexually honest pre-1950 film I’ve seen.
 Of course, there’s nothing in this 1932 RKO release that would even approach the frank content of films produced after the Code was retired in 1968 and replaced with the letter-based rating system still in use today.
 But the extent to which the young unmarrieds in this film exist as realistic sexual beings is shocking.
 For 72 steamy minutes, pretty young things talk about sex, pursue sex and, in at least one case, actually have sex.
 And they all kiss each other like they desperately want to tear off their clothes and get it on.

 Even more surprising: the ones who want it the most are the women.
 That must have raised a lot of Depression Era eyebrows (and blood pressures) in the summer of 1932.